A New Home Server - AOOSTAR WTR PRO N100

 - €346 for two 16TB X24 Exos drives (manufacturer recertified)

-For approximately €700, I now have a capable system with 32TB of raw storage (16TB usable space with redundancy RAIDZ1), plenty of room for expansion with two additional drive bays, and enough processing power to run all my homelab services.
+For approximately €700, I now have a capable system with 32TB of raw storage (16TB usable space with RAIDZ1), plenty of room for expansion with two additional drive bays, and enough processing power to run all my homelab services.
 The system is quiet, efficient, and should serve my home lab needs for years to come.